-The Association has evaluated the effects of events that have occurred subsequent to June 30, 2020 and through October 9, 2020, which is the date its financial statements were available to be issued.
-During this period, there have been no material subsequent events that would require recognition in the Association's financial statements or disclosure in the notes to the financial statements, except for the following event.
+The Association has evaluated the effects of events that have occurred subsequent to June 30, 2021 and through October 19, 2021, which is the date its financial statements were available to be issued.
+During this period, there have been no material subsequent events that would require recognition in the Association's financial statements or disclosure in the notes to the financial statements.